 In the past few years, molecular gastronomy, a modern method of cooking that alters food chemically and physically, has blown up in restaurants across the world.
 Advocates for the method, like Modernist Cuisine author Nathan Myhrvold, are seeking to make these complex methods more approachable for the home cook.
-If you know someone who's a huge food science nerd, then take a look at these 15 gifts that'll help any cook get his or her molecular gastronomy on at home.
+If you know someone who's a huge food science nerd, then take a look at these 15 gifts that'll help any cook get his molecular gastronomy on at home.

 These days, Marcel Vigneron — of Top Chef and Marcel's Quantum Kitchen — isn't just playing with molecules.
 He's also playing with words, as demonstrated by the tako taco he was demonstrating at LA's Taste event.
 In between plating his signature dish, Marcel took the time to chat about molecular gastronomy and why you shouldn't be afraid to toy around with it at home.